 - No strengthening strips needed on our Conventional film.

 - Maintains web width under tension

 - Significant financial and efficiency savings compared to angles / straps.

 - Soft on carton corners to prevent crushing

 Fruit and Vegetables: With greater care being paid to the condition of fruit and vegetables on arrival to markets and supermarkets these days, packers are becoming more conscious of temperature stability for produce throughout the often long road journeys to destinations all around Australia.
 To achieve these objectives, breathable wrapping, accepted by all customers, is essential to allow air flow through the palletised goods.
 It helps prevent condensation and wet cartons and provides for better temperature control from refrigeration.

 Eggs: Eggs actually sweat so need air flow when packed in trays and cartons to prevent a build up of moisture on the eggs and then on cardboard packaging during refrigeration.

 Cheese: In cheese manufacturing, especially the soft more expensive styles like Brie and Camembert, the process often includes a maturation period when cheeses need continuous air flow.

-Cooked Foods: When cooked in bright cans at high temperatures, the cooling down process needs to occur while to palletised goods are travelling along the distribution belt towards the final customer.
+Cooked Foods: When foods are cooked in cans at high temperatures, the cooling down process needs to occur while palletised goods are travelling along the distribution belt towards the final customer.
 This is best achieved when pallets are wrapped with ventilated film to allow air flow in and around the cans.